dajuguan/evm-benchmark/README.md

 # Move the above generated json file to bins/revme/data directory.
 If you don't have the blocks data, there is a default json files for block 23601108.

+# execute with 1 thread first to generate tx gas used, which will be used to measure gas used without 7702 txs
+../../target/release/revme baltest -n [number of blocks] -a

 # execute with t threads for the n blocks with pre-recoverd sender

 taskset -c 0-[number of cores - 1] ../../target/release/revme baltest -n [number of blocks]  -t [threads] -b [batchsize] -a -p -d --skip-7702 --pre-recover-sender